Author has written 27 stories for Harry Potter, StarTrek: The Next Generation, and Avengers.

 Don't get me started on R/Hr, as I think their common ground is so small, that pairing really is a work of fiction :) and JKR just goofed!
 R/Hr's common ground is through adventures with Harry as "the glue", take those away and they have almost nothing in common for a relationship -- IMO.
 Without a similar PoV, they will be in for a difficult time in the long run.
 They're fighting is not "sexual tension", it's low-level animosity -- not a good foundation for a romantic relationship.

 Some people have mentioned that they hate Ginny because she's a "rabid-fangirl", "demonic stalker", a moody girl with a temper, etc. If you see Ginny that way, then it's because you've been reading fanfic stories with Ginny written that way.
 I don't see any of that in JKR's books.
 Yes, Ginny had a crush on Harry and did seem to keep an eye on him at times, but watching someone occasionally from across the room does not make you a bad person or fulfill any of the "bad terms" I've listed above.
 Watching a person a little more than others usually means you find that person attractive in some way, which I find perfectly normal.
+Her difficulty talking around him in her first year is shyness, not a "rabid-fangirl".

 We all have our favorite characters and 'ships.
 Personally, after good H/G stories, I happen to like Harry and "strong Slytherin girl" stories, as that tends to make Harry more independent and grow up faster, not mention growing a spine in every day life, unlike how wimpy JKR wrote Harry.
 Nevertheless, as long as the story is well-written and the plot gives good, logical reasons for what happens (I'm ignoring any "Eww!" factor that we each have, like pairing Harry with a female of his parents generation), is the pairing really that important if the plot and writing are good?